sadeghhosseini/questionnaire/README.md

 This project consists of front-end(written in JS) and back-end(written in PHP) and the DBMS used is mysql

 Steps for installation:
-  1. import database file which exists in db directory.
+  1. import database file which exists in db directory(db/survey_maker.sql).
-  2. set your connection config in connection.php file.
+  2. set your connection config in connection.php file(project/constants.php).